 Solar technologies are broadly characterized as either passive solar or active solar depending on the way they capture, convert and distribute solar energy.
 Active solar techniques include the use of photovoltaic panels (solar panels) and solar thermal collectors to harness the energy.
 Passive solar techniques include orienting a building to the Sun, selecting materials with favorable thermal mass or light dispersing properties, and designing spaces that naturally circulate air.

 View an animation demonstrating how solar works and how shade can effect solar performance.

-Please note this data is from SCE&G, Santee Cooper, and Duke Energy as of July 2018 only and is self-reported from the electric providers.
+Please note this data is from Dominion Energy South Carolina, Santee Cooper, and Duke Energy as of July 2018 only and is self-reported from the electric providers.